 How cold is too cold for seedlings?

 That depends on the plant you are hardening off.
 Plants react very differently to frost.
-However, when hardening off seedlings, we want to keep them all away from frost.
+However, when hardening off seedlings, we want to keep them away from frost.

 Cold weather seedlings like cabbage, lettuce, and onion, are okay above 2C (35F), and warm-weather seedlings like tomatoes are better not to go below 8C.
-(46F), even though they would not die in 2C, but it can set them back.
+(46F), even though they would not die in 2C, it can set them back.

 Cucumber, squash, etc. are the most sensitive plants, if possible wait till the temperature is above 10C (50F).